Tree Diseases, Pests & Invasives

 To prevent the spread of Emerald Ash Borer, a state quarantine is in place for Hennepin, Ramsey, and several other additional counties.
 This means any ash material (trees, logs, branches, chips, mulch, etc) and all hardwood (non-coniferous) firewood is not to be transported outside these quarantined counties.
 This material may enter the quarantined counties and travel within them; however, once inside the quarantine, it is not allowed to leave.

-Gypsy moths, from the butterfly and moth family, are considered by many experts to be the single most destructive pest of trees and shrubs.
+Spongy moths, from the butterfly and moth family, are considered by many experts to be the single most destructive pest of trees and shrubs.
 They were discovered in Golden Valley, St Louis Park, and Minneapolis in fall 2001.
-No more were found in the Twin Cities area since the Minnesota Department of Agriculture treated 1,850 acres in May 2002 until fall 2016, when an infestation site was found in Richfield and two other areas in east-central and southeast Minnesota. those three sites were treated in June 2017 to eradicate and slow the spread of gypsy moths.
-At the same time, gypsy moths were found in the Lowry Hill area of Minneapolis.
-In 2019, areas in Lakeville, Stillwater, and Chisolm were treated to slow the spread of gypsy moths.
+No more were found in the Twin Cities area since the Minnesota Department of Agriculture treated 1,850 acres in May 2002 until fall 2016, when an infestation site was found in Richfield and two other areas in east-central and southeast Minnesota. those three sites were treated in June 2017 to eradicate and slow the spread of spongy moths.
+At the same time, spongy moths were found in the Lowry Hill area of Minneapolis.
+In 2019, areas in Lakeville, Stillwater, and Chisolm were treated to slow the spread of spongy moths.